Disclaimer

 In terms of keeping plans profitable and on track, investors will need to factor in a simple equation.
 A project’s return will be determined by whatever the eventual sale price is, minus the purchase price and other costs.
 Of course, this is a simplification and when getting down into the details, buyers will need to weigh up various pros and cons.

 Locking in a profit may be a relatively achievable goal at the moment given how quickly property prices are rising.
-The latest data from the ONS shows the average UK house price reached £281,000 in April 2022.
-This was £31,000 higher than what it was just a year prior.
+The latest data from Halifax revealed house prices rose for the sixth consecutive month in May 2024.
+The average price hit £288,688, up 1.5% annually.

 As with any investment, profitability is heavily dependent on costs and there are plenty in the flipping world.
-The average renovation cost for a 3-bed house is £76,900 according to Check a Trade, which also advises people to add 10 -15% onto this for unexpected issues.
+The average renovation cost for a 3-bed house sits between £43,530 and £110,350 according to Check a Trade, which also advises people to add 10 -15% onto this for unexpected issues.
 Investors will also need to factor in taxes and whatever other admin costs emerge.

 Many of the risks associated with flipping may come from external factors that cannot be predicted.
 You can be as prepared as possible, but poorly performing builders or other workmen can ruin any plans put in place.